Quantum Computation for Pricing the Collateralized Debt Obligations: The CDO structure and pricing models

 Meanwhile, through years' practice on the Gaussian model, it is found not to well portray the phenomena in real CDO markets, $e.g.$, the `correlation smile'\cite{Guegan2005}.
 In 2005, the Normal Inverse Gaussian (NIG) model was introduced to CDO pricing.
 In fact, price volatilities in derivative markets seldom show perfect Gaussian distribution.
 NIG can flexibly introduce a target skewness and kurtosis which the Gaussian model cannot achieve\cite{Guegan2005, Kalemanova2007, Schlosser2011}.
 Explanation for NIG distribution and its probability density function (pdf) can be seen in Appendix I.

 For either the Gaussian copula or NIG copula model, both of them can use the conditional independence approach\cite{Rutkowski2014} originally developed by Va\v{s}\'i\v{c}ek \cite{Vasicek1987,Vasicek2002} for the multivariate distribution problems.
-Consider a portfolio that comprises $n$ assets, each with a default risk $X_i$, and a correlation $\gamma_i$ with the systematic risk $Z$.
-The mutually independent latent variables $W_i$ can be used: $W_i=\gamma_i Z+\sqrt{(1-\gamma_i^2)}X_i$, where $\gamma_i$s are correlation parameters that can be obtained by calibrating the market data.
+Consider a portfolio that comprises $n$ assets, each with an independent default risk $X_i$, and a correlation $\gamma_i$ with the systematic risk $Z$.
+The latent variables $W_i$ can be used: $W_i=\gamma_i Z+\sqrt{(1-\gamma_i^2)}X_i$, where $\gamma_i$s are correlation parameters that can be obtained by calibrating the market data. $W_i$, $X_i$ and $Z_i$ generally follow the same type of undertainty distribution, $i.e.$, the three all follow a Gaussian-type distribution in the Gaussian copula model.

 Let $p_i^0$ be the original default probability for asset $i$ that is uncorrelated to $Z$.
-Via detailed derivation\cite{Rutkowski2014}, the default probability under the influence of $Z$ follows:
+Via detailed derivation\cite{Rutkowski2014} , the default probability under the influence of $Z$ follows:

 This Eq.(2) is derived for very general scenarios\cite{Rutkowski2014}. $F$ stands for the distribution function of $Z$, which can be any continuous and strictly increasing distribution function, and in this content, they are Gaussian for the Gaussian copula model or NIG for the NIG copula model. $F^{-1}$ stands for the inverse of distribution $F$.